 How to Avoid the Trust Fund Recovery Penalty Interview (4180)

-If the IRS believes you are responsible for the trust fund taxes, the agency will request an interview with you.
-The purpose of the interview is to figure out if you are responsible for the unpaid taxes or not.
+If the IRS believes you are responsible for the trust fund taxes, the agency will request a Form 4180 interview with you.
+The purpose of the interview is to figure out if you are responsible for the unpaid payroll taxes and to get your help identifying other people who may be responsible.
+This interview is very serious - the IRS uses the results of this interview to determine whether or not to assess a Trust Fund Recovery Penalty against you.

 How to Avoid the 4180 Interview If You Are Liable